All the Bad Stuff on One Page

 You must wear a hard bike helmet at all times on the ride.
 No helmet/no ride/no exceptions.

-Oh yeah, and while we’re being mean, cell phones or earphones in both ears while you’re pedaling either.
+Oh yeah, and while we’re being mean, no earphones or cell phones while you’re pedaling either.
 If you break these rules, we will kick you off the ride and everyone will laugh at you.
 No refunds.

 Whiners will be dealt with in the harshest possible manner.